devexpresso/devexpresso.github.io/Azure/azureinfradeploy.md

 ### Create Azure Resource Group

+Open **PowerShell**

-Login to azure account using Powershell
+Login to azure account using **Add-AzureAccount**

+    PS> Add-AzureAccount

+Select a subscription to be the current one using **Select-AzureSubscription**

+    PS> Select-AzureSubscription -Current -SubscriptionName Pay-As-You-Go

+Validate that the subscription selected is now the default and current one using **Get-AzureSubscription**

+    PS> Get-AzureSubscription

 Use **New-AzureRmResourceGroup** cmdlet to create a new Azure resource group